MLNativeAI/paperjet/readme.md

 ### Commercial Use

-For commercial use or deployments requiring a setup fee, please contact us for a commercial license at [contact@getpaperjet.com](mailto:contact@getpaperjet.com).
+Please contact us for a commercial license at [contact@getpaperjet.com](mailto:contact@getpaperjet.com).

 By using this software, you agree to the terms of the license.